la2050/images.la2050.org/README.md

 https://images.la2050.org

 The folders in this repository are named to match the URLs for each proposal on the challenge website.
-The files are named after their original URL, excluding the protocol (http).
+The files are named after their original URL.
 For example:

 The URL for _Yes We Can World Foundation_ is:
 https://challenge.la2050.org/2019/learn/yes-we-can-world-foundation/